cgiacomini/vagrant--kubernetes/examples/010-NetworkPolicies/README.md

 ```

-# Isolata PODs in a Namespace
+# Isolate PODs in a Namespace
 ## Disallow all traffic
 We can block all ingress and egress communication to all PODs. we start by preparing the followin yaml file.
 ***002-disallow-traffic.yaml***